Samporten-Group/dwg-converter/README.md

 # dwg-converter

-App for converting dwg into GeoJSON
+A REST API for converting for converting dwg into geojson

+Summary
+This product aims to make conversions from dwg into geojson file format easier.
+It uses open source libraries behind the scenes :

+LibreDWG